lzt66666/HITRAN-based-IR-Absorption-Visualizer/README.md

 # IR Absorption Visualizer

-##This macOS version is an AI optimized app based on my original MATLAB UI App version (AblineQuickCheck.mlapp)
+## This macOS version is an AI optimized app based on my original MATLAB UI App version.
+## You can modify this project to a CUDA/Vulcan/OpenCl-based version to run on Windows/Linux.
+Or just use AblineQuickCheck.mlapp despite of its poor performance.

 A SwiftUI + Metal GPU-accelerated molecular absorption spectrum simulator for macOS, based on the HITRAN database.
 Computes Voigt line-by-line absorption spectra with interactive zoom/pan and real-time display.